saulpw/visidata/dev/checklists/add-loader.md

 ## Documenting the loader (to be done once the loader is shippable)

-10) add a section on the loader to the "supported sources" of the manpage.
+10) add or change an entry in dev/formats.jsonl for the filetype.
     - include its non-Python3 stdlib dependency requirements (if any)
-    - provide a short overview of how the loader allows users to engage with the data
+    - provide a short overview of additional features/commands offered for this data type (if any)